wilsonh1/FTW/README.md

 # FTW

 + `start` to begin a new game
-+ In multiplayer, `begin` finishes waiting for players and starts the game
++ In multiplayer, `begin` to finish waiting for players and start the game
 + `join` to join a multiplayer game
 + `exit` to quit